Render-FM: Feedforward Model for Real-time Photorealistic Volumetric Rendering: Experiments

 \section{Experiments}

-We conduct extensive experiments to evaluate the performance of \modelname{} against the state-of-the-art volumetric rendering method -- the 6DGS baseline \cite{6DGS_arxiv_39}, focusing on rendering quality, computational efficiency, and generalizability across diverse settings.
-Our experiments assess \modelname{}'s ability to produce high-fidelity, real-time visualizations without per-scan optimization.
-We also verify the effectiveness of anatomy-guided priming (AGP), explore fine-tuning to enhance performance, and demonstrate \modelname{}'s utility in compositional organ visualization.
+We conduct extensive experiments to evaluate the performance of \modelname{} against the 6DGS baseline \cite{6DGS_arxiv_39}, focusing on rendering quality, computational efficiency, and generalizability.
+We first ablate the role of anatomy-guided priming (AGP) as both an initialization strategy and a necessary condition for feedforward learning, then present a full quantitative and qualitative comparison across in-domain and out-of-domain settings, including seen and unseen transfer functions, fine-tuning, and compositional organ visualization.